oceanypt/LLM-self-eval/README.md

 ## Code Usage
 To use our code, you should prepare the outputs of different models under the same folder.
 Each file corresponds to one model, and each line in a file corresponds to the model output of one input instruction.

-After that, run as follows:
+Here, we provide some example outputs under the folder of /responses.
+By running as follows,
 ```bash
 python self_evaluation.py -i ./responses  -b 0. -m bert-score -f allenai/longformer-large-4096
 ```
-You will obtain:
+you will obtain:
 ```
 All compares: 19908
 ===== Elo Rankings =====